S+C Partners Website

 Five pages of the specs document prepared for S+C Partners' external development team, featuring the table of contents, styles, font samples, button states, and mobile view pages as examples

-As the development agency sent completed page links, I reviewed the staged pages and inspected alt tags on images and icons, font sizes, leading, tracking, margins, colours, and device responsiveness.
-I also tinkered with a screen reader to learn how that would digest the page for those who needed assistance.
-The reviews made sure the website was accessible, responsive, and as accurate to the designs as possible.
+As the development agency forwarded completed staging links, I reviewed the pages and inspected alt tags on images and icons, font sizes, leading, tracking, margins, colours, and device responsiveness.
+Any comments were left as feedback for our developers.
+These reviews made sure the website was accessible, responsive, and as accurate to the designs as possible.

 My impact